Alex-E-Mello/Data-Structures-Course/README.md

 # Food Database Project
 Our project demonstrates our grasp of database concepts by implementing a database-backed application using a relational database management system.

-We created a Flask application that showcases information from fast food restaurants such as:
+We created a Flask application that showcases information from fast food restaurants such restaurant details, items, and combinations.
+Each item includes the item price and nutritional information.
+Each combination includes items included in the combination and the aggregate nutrition information for the combination.
-* Restaurant details
-* Items
-    * Price
-    * Nutrition Information
-* Combinations
-    * Items included
-    * Aggregate nutrition information

 ## Tech
 Our project uses a number of tech to work properly: